 This eight-lesson class covers the basics of performing developmental editing on nonfiction writing (shorter-length and book-length).

 Immediate feedback is provided through answer keys for each assignment.
 More details here.
 Cost is just $59!

-If you’re struggling with an editing, writing, or publishing-related problem, I may be able to help.
-Just drop me a line at firstname.lastname@example.org stating your main concern.
+If you’re struggling with an editing-related problem, I may be able to help.
+Just drop me a line at email@example.com stating your main concern.
 If you don’t know what your main concern is, that’s fine, too!
 Just reach out.

 I’ll respond with some potential ways we can address your needs along with time and cost estimates.
 Mentoring can be done by phone or email.

-For editors: I offer personal feedback on all aspects of developmental editing, including as manuscript assessment, building your business, effective client communication, and more.
+I can offer personal feedback on all aspects of developmental editing, including as manuscript assessment, building your business, effective client communication, and more.
 I also review manuscript edits and revision letters and give feedback.

 “I had several a-ha moments while reading Jennifer’s thorough, clear-eyed editing critique.
 I came away with concrete, actionable advice that I have already started using with my current project.
 Jennifer’s critique will make me a better – and more confident – developmental editor.” – Kristen Tate